pa7x1/ethereum-issuance/README.md

 Then, we will propose a number of properties we would expect the issuance curve to satisfy to minimize these centralization forces.
 And explore some alternative issuance curves that could deal with the aforementioned issues.

-Finally, some closing thoughts on Minimal Viable Issuance and we will propose a way to think about it quantitatively.
+Finally, some heuristic arguments on how to fix a specific choice of issuance and yield curves.

 ## Effective Yield